Frequently asked questions about reporting corruption

 Can I be victimised as a result of lodging a complaint with the ICAC?

-If you are a current NSW public official or person engaged to provide services to a NSW public authority (including an employee or officer of a corporation engaged to provide services) and you make a complaint to the ICAC as a public interest disclosure, your matter falls within the Public Interest Disclosures Act 1994 and it is an offence for reprisal action to be taken against you for doing so.
+If you are a current NSW public official or person engaged to provide services to a NSW public authority (including an employee or officer of a corporation engaged to provide services) and you make a complaint to the ICAC and it is assessed as a public interest disclosure, your matter will fall within the Public Interest Disclosures Act 2022 and it is an offence for detrimental action to be taken against you for doing so.
 This includes such things as harassment, discrimination and dismissal from employment.

 It is an offence against the Independent Commission Against Corruption Act 1988 ("the ICAC Act") for anyone to victimise a member of the public for assisting the Commission – see section 93 of the ICAC Act.

 If you consider you have been victimised as a result of lodging a complaint, you should let the ICAC know immediately.